award

 What will our lemon law in San Bernardino lawyers do?

-Our attorneys boast decades of experience in ensuring that clients receive the rightful compensation they deserve when they’ve suffered damages or personal injuries due to the actions of another party.
 We are dedicated to pursuing justice for our clients.
 While each attorney in San Bernardino may have their unique approach, our attorneys are accessible around the clock to assist our clients.
 Here are some of the tasks our attorneys will undertake in your lemon law case:

 What type of compensation could I receive for my lemon law claim in San Bernardino?

 The types of compensation you may receive hinge on the particulars of your lemon law claim and the nature of the defect in your vehicle.
-Examples of compensation you might be eligible for in your San Bernardino lemon law claim could encompass:
+Examples of compensation you might be eligible for in your San Bernardino lemon law claim could include:

 • Repair costs